japinkerton/3D-Printed-Copy-Stand/README.md

 All parts were designed in OpenSCAD for a parametric approach.

 If you don't know how to use OpenSCAD, don't worry.
-The parts you're looking for are in the STL folder.
+The parts you're looking for are on Thingiverse.

 ## 3D Printed Parts
 - Base Bracket